fedtools/adfstoolkit/doc/upgrade.md

 **Step 6: Review Settings and ManualSPSettings for Customizations**
   - Review your configuration file(s)  post upgrade to ensure they meet expectations
-  - :critical:
+  - :exclamation: If the upgrade is from v1.0.0.0 or earlier:

-  > [!IMPORTANT] If the upgrade is from v1.0.0.0 or earlier we recommended that the file `C:\ADFSToolkit\#.#.#.#\get-ADFSTkLocalManualSpSettings.ps1` (which contains all your local SP settings) are copied to `C:\ADFSToolkit\config\institution`.
-Please also review the release notes to see which new settings are offered.
+    - Ensure that the file `C:\ADFSToolkit\#.#.#.#\get-ADFSTkLocalManualSpSettings.ps1` (which contains all your local SP settings) has been copied to `C:\ADFSToolkit\config\institution`.
-If you do not copy this file into the new folder, all your manual settings for the existing entities will be removed.
+     - :exclamation: **If this  file is not in the new folder all your manual settings for the existing entities will be removed**
 - Resuming synchronization of Metadata
     - To enable the upgraded version, run `Enable-ADFSTkInstitutionConfiguration` and select the proper configuration file(s) and click OK.
 > [!IMPORTANT] If the upgrade is from v1.0.0.0 or earlier the Scheduled job needs to be updated.
 Change the arguments under the action tab to: `-NoProfile -WindowStyle Hidden -Command 'Sync-ADFSTkAggregates'`